-This report, which is a snapshot in time, contains the 2016 MBCOC's finding on whether 2016 Measure B funds during the period were spent consistent with the intent of the ballot.
-It also summarizes significant 2016 Measure B accomplishments.
+This report, which is a snapshot in time, covers the period of FY 2021 (07/01/20-06/30/21).
+Foremost, it indicates the 2016 MBCOC's finding on whether 2016 Measure B funds during the period were spent consistent with the intent of the ballot.
+It also summarizes significant 2016 Measure B accomplishments during the period.
 Additionally, the report includes for the period VTA's 2016 Measure B Program Annual Report (Section B) and the independent auditor's report commissioned by the 2016 MBCOC (Section C).

-2016 Measure B Accomplishments During FYs 2017-2019
+2016 Measure B Accomplishments During FY 2021